Jim Tschen Emmons

 Competitive Experience

-Prior to fencing, Jim spent several years in Tae Kwon Do as taught by Grand Master Jhoon Rhee and his coaches, especially Jeff Smith at the Annandale Do Jang.
+Prior to fencing, Jim spent several years in Tae Kwon Do as taught by Grand Master Jhoon Rhee and his coaches, especially Jeff Smith at the Annandale (VA) Do Jang.
 This system is a mix of Chung Do Kwan, ITF TKD, and elements Rhee added.
 Thought Rhee’s approach was self-defense oriented, Jim competed for several years in the DC and Mid-Atlantic region; that experience was good training for the vagaries of competitive fencing.
 Jim competed in sabre as member of UC Santa Barbara’s Fencing Team from 1991-3 and 1994-6, as well as in USFA tourneys in the SoCal division.
 He left competitive fencing to focus on classical & historical fencing in 1996.

 Teaching